Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By AlexisDrawz.

 swing 21:
-- By Sorao.
+- By RetroAdvance64.
-- Fixme.
+- Like the original Icon, references a "Poe", a recurring enemy in TLoZ.
+The 'Remix' version uses the "Echoes of Wisdom" model as reference.

 swing 22:
 - By RetroAdvance64.